-Trade imbalances complicate matters by introducing a temporal dimension into sectoral employment adjustment.
-Suppose that policy distortions in China-examples of which we give below induce the country to run a trade surplus and the U.S. to run a trade deficit.
-Growth in China's manufacturing sector-due to enhanced productivity arising from its market transition-would cause employment in U.S. traded industries to contract, pushing workers either into non-traded jobs or out of work entirely.
-In effect, China would be loaning the U.S. the funds that it needs to enjoy positive net imports today.
-In Figure 4, few U.S. industries saw an increase in net exports to China between 1991 and 2007.
-At some point in the future, savings would fall and consumption would rise in China, as its net exports turned negative and U.S. net exports turned positive.
+Trade imbalances complicate matters by introducing a temporal dimension into sectoral employment adjustment.16 Suppose that policy distortions in China-such as the excess absorption of credit by state-owned enterprises (Song, Storesletten, and Zilibotti, 2011)-induce the country to run a trade surplus and the U.S. to run a trade deficit.
+Growth in China's manufacturing sector due to enhanced productivity arising from its market transition would cause employment in U.S. traded industries to contract, pushing workers either into non-traded jobs or out of work entirely.
+In effect, China would be loaning the U.S. the funds that it needs to enjoy positive net imports today.17 In Figure 4, few U.S. industries saw an increase in net exports to China between 1991 and 2007.
+At some point in the future, Chinese savings would be expected to fall and consumption to rise, as China's net exports turned negative and U.S. net exports turned positive.
 U.S. traded output and employment would expand, and the United States would begin to repay China for its earlier borrowing.
-In such a scenario, there would be long-run employment losses in the U.S. traded industries in which China enjoyed a long-run comparative advantage and additional short-run employment losses in U.S. traded industries pushed temporarily into contraction by trade imbalances.
+In this long run scenario, China's rising comparative advantage would generate long-run employment losses in the U.S. traded industries in which China enjoyed a long-run comparative advantage, while trade imbalances cause additional short-run U.S. employment losses in traded industries pushed temporarily into contraction.
+Why has China become such a large a net creditor to the rest of the world?
+The literature attributes current account surpluses in China to government interventions that have kept national savings at artificially high levels.
+One hypothesized distortion is the government's continued support for large state-owned enterprises.
+18 These companies have first call on loans from state-run banks, leaving private businesses to finance investment out of retained earnings and thereby elevating the corporate savings rate (Song, Storesletten, and Zilibotti, 2011).
+Another, and perhaps less obviously relevant, distortion is China's one-child policy (recently relaxed), which increased male-female birth ratios and intensified competition in the marriage market (Wei and Zhang, 2011).
+Households whose one child is a son may have increased their savings rate to finance real estate purchases as a means of improving their child's marriage prospects.
+A third distortion-advanced by think tanks and politicians in Washington, D.C. (see, e.g., Cline, 2010)-is that China has consciously undervalued its nominal exchange rate so as to promote its exports.
+19

-&lt;sup>14See Crino and Epifani (2014) on how changes in trade balances affect labor-market outcomes in a North-South trade model.
+16See Crino and Epifani (2014) on how changes in trade balances affect labor-market outcomes in a North-South trade model.